Roosterbear/tips/JS.md

 const username = document.querySelector('#username')
 form.addEventListener('submit', e=>{
   e.preventDefault();
-  // We can use the form + the Input ID console.log(form.username.value);
+  // We can use the form + the Input ID (works with name either) console.log(form.username.value);
   // Also we can use the input ID in a constant directly alert(username.value);